TobiasPSP/doneland_sources/README.md

 > [!TIP]
 > If you find typos or would like to add *practically relevant* comments or corrections, please file an [issue](https://github.com/TobiasPSP/doneland/issues).
 If you have questions or would like to get in touch, visit the [discussion](https://github.com/TobiasPSP/doneland/discussions) forum.

 This repository is a work in progress.
-When you visit next week, chances are that you'll see the topic list below grow.
-So feel free to check back often.
+When you visit next week, chances are that you'll see many more topics.
+Feel free to check back often.

 > This repository is mirrored as a website at [powershell.one/doneland](https://powershell.one/doneland/).
 The original sources are visible and accessible at [github.com/TobiasPSP/doneland](https://github.com/TobiasPSP/doneland).
 >